CCHMC-Translation/CCHMC-Translation.github.io/index.md

 ---------------------

 1. When patient calendars contain the patient name and/or MRN in the source, include them in English in the target document.

+2. Make the name of the month bilingual with the English in parentheses.

 Documents Containing Protected Health Information (PHI)
 --------------------------------------------------------------------